AlexChapin/EDDFrequencyControl/README.md

 ## Description

-Plays two frequencies concurrently.
-Allows setting of 5 Presets at the top of the Main.py file.
-Also has custom frequency inputs for each frequencies.
+Plays two frequencies concurrently through system speakers.
+Allows setting of 5 preset frequencies along with inputs for custom on the fly frequency generation.

 ### Dependencies